CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.A4 Planning the Use of Printers, Copiers, and Multifunction Devices [Head of IT]

-Based on the concept from SYS.4.1.A1 Creation of a * basic concept for the use of printers, copiers and multifunctional devices * SHOULD specific security concepts be developed for the respective subcomponents.
+Based on the concept from SYS.4.1.A1 Creation of a * basic concept for the use of printers, copiers and multifunction devices * SHOULD specific security concepts be developed for the respective subcomponents.
 In it, for example, general questions SHOULD be regulated.
 For example: Should local or network printers be used?
 Who is allowed to use which functions?
 Which guidelines should there be?
 Furthermore, aspects SHOULD be regulated like

 * Document access,
 * Patching the devices,